lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ## Script Explanation

-> [!WARNING]
-> In July 2024, A bug was filled (more details [here](https://github.com/Azure/RDS-Templates/issues/793#issuecomment-2259928963)) about the failure of the Custom Image Template for AVD because of Windows Update.
-I commented the Azure Compute Gallery part due to this bug.
-I will uncomment it when the bug will be fixed.

 ### Azure Key Vault for Credentials

 You probably noticed the [New-PsAvdHostPoolSessionHostCredentialKeyVault](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-PsAvdHostPoolSessionHostCredentialKeyVault) function I called  in the [New-AzAvdHostPoolSetup.ps1](New-AzAvdHostPoolSetup.ps1) script.
 This function will create an Azure Key Vault where we will store credentials for the Session Hosts.